DeltaRCM/pyDeltaRCM/docs/source/examples/slight_slope.rst

     :include-source:

     class SlightSlopeModel(pyDeltaRCM.DeltaModel):
-        """A simple subclass of DeltaModel.
+        """A subclass of DeltaModel with sloping basin.

         This subclass simply modifies the basin geometry before any computation has occurred.